kmvu/Capstone-ML/Reports/report.md

 Since our dataset is mainly based on images, not statistical numbers, we don't have to worry about outliers or missing values messing up our data.

-### Exploratory Visualization
+### Exploratory Visualization ###

 The following screenshot shows five different flower types, with five images per each category (per row):

 ![Visualization sample dataset](/images/visualization.png)

-Our model will extract the basic characteristics from the images and try to learn patterns from its features, then combine these knowledges to learn even more common complex patterns between the same type of flower and predict the likelihood flower types eventually as a goal.
+Our model will extract the basic characteristics from the images and try to learn patterns from its features, then combine these knowledges to learn even more common complex patterns between the same type of flower and predict the likelihood of flower types eventually as a goal.

 ### Algorithms and Techniques ###